Marufa-Mukadam/microservices-learning/01 module - basic app/README.md

 ## ✅ Checklist

 - [ ] Read/watched the core material
-- [ ] Completed the hands-on exercise
+- [ ] Completed the hands-on exercise of mini project for understanding microservices
 - [ ] Can explain the concept without notes
 - [ ] Code committed and working